fluent/fluentd-docs-gitbook/plugins/input/forward.md

 |:-------|:--------|:--------|
 | string | nil     | 0.14.5  |

-The IP address or host name of the client.
+The IP address or hostname of the client.

 This is exclusive with `network`.